code-energy/teamspector/README.md

 Teamspector needs MongoDB, and should be installed in its own virtual environment.
 For installation instructions, see `INSTALL.md`.
-After installing Teamspector, download the IMDb data sources, extract the data to a local MongoDB collection, run the pre-processing rules, and start the experiment:
+After installing Teamspector, download the IMDb data sources, extract the data to a local MongoDB collection, run the pre-processing rules:

-    $ download-imdbws
-    $ extract-imdbws
+    $ download imdbws
-    $ preprocess-imdbws
+    $ extract imdbws
-    $ experiment-imdbws
+    $ preprocess imdbws

+There is a smaller experiment that runs faster, just to test things.
+It has the id `0`.
+The main experiment has id `1`.
+To run an experiment:

+    $ experiment imdbws <experiment id>

 # Dataset
 The IMDb dataset is provided by Amazon: <https://www.imdb.com/interfaces/>.